An introduction to Portion Control

 - Use portion control container.
 A lot of really successful dieters have used these to maintain and lose weight.
 I just bought a set to try.
 I will write an article soon.
 I think they are very promising.
 They are smaller than I thought they would be which is an estimate of how much our culture had lost its touch on what a serving is.

 - Estimate.
 This is the cheapest and at least for me the hardest to do.
 I underestimate the portion that I am eating so I weigh my food when I am at home and use this method then I am out.

 Recommendations: Portion size is key to weight loss and maintenance.
 I recommend that you buy either a scale to weigh the food to enter it in a food journal such as Lose-it or buy a simple portion control plate or container that will allow you to estimate the portion size based on the amount of acreage it covers on the plate.
 It is nearly impossible to maintain proper portions with our measuring.
 I will do an article soon on how to best reduce your portion sizes when you do not have the ability to control what you buy or the contents of your plate.

-Recommended products: The scales below will help you measure our the right amount of each ingredient in your meals.
+Recommended products: Scales will help you measure our the right amount of each ingredient in your meals.
 Once you have a weight, it is easy to put it into a lose-it or another diet journal.
-Below are some links to illustrate various options available out there.
-Click on the image to see larger images and to purchase the products.

 The portion control containers are great product to help yopu limit you portion size.
 Several of them come with an app to help you track you portions on you iPhone.